Do You Feel Discouraged, Defeated And Damaged By Relationships?

 Divorce and break-ups are very common in our culture, and people get their hearts broken every day.
 It’s quite common to still be single or back in the dating scene in the mid to later years of adulthood.
 Many people are marrying later in life, and having to get used to new habits, sharing space, and really surrendering intimately to their spouse.
-Perhaps there is a disconnect due to outside stressors – problems with work or in-laws, mood disorders or substance abuse.
+If in a relationship or marriage, perhaps there is a disconnection due to outside stressors – problems with work or in-laws, mood disorders or substance abuse.

 And, as we get older, it’s not uncommon to carry around the baggage accumulated over years of heartbreak and loss.

 Dating can become more confusing, frustrating and even frightening when we’re older and also trying to juggle children and careers — on top of the pollutants of past heartbreak such as self-doubt, deflated confidence and difficulty with trust.
 Thankfully, there is hope and a way forward.
 With help, you can better understand who you are as well as what you need and desire.
 It is possible to develop the insights, composure and personal skills needed to maintain a healthy, nurturing relationship with yourself and others.